hunterphillips/cv/README.md

 **Lead Developer** @ [GovCIO](https://govcio.com/) _(May 2021 - October 2022)_
 Established new development standards leading the program's first team to employ a React microservice architecture

-- Primary front-end developer of an arrest reporting tool awarded the DHS Secretary's Award for Innovation
+- Primary React developer of an arrest reporting tool awarded the DHS Secretary's Award for Innovation
-- Created a location-based search for an appointment scheduler eliminating 8+ hour queue lines for thousands of noncitizens a month
+- Created a location-based search and calendar interface for an appointment scheduler eliminating 8+ hour queue lines for thousands of noncitizens a month
-- Launched an ETL integration tool tasked with exporting data for millions of records in ServiceNow to a Databricks instance
+- Launched an ETL integration to synchronize millions of records in ServiceNow to external reporting software, supporting both real-time and batched updates

 **Senior Technical Consultant** @ [Finite Partners](https://finite-partners.com/) _(July 2019 - May 2021)_
 Software consulting & development for Fortune 500 firms & USDOD